-Ransomware attacks are not always deployed in order to garner extorsion money.
+Ransomware attacks are not always deployed in order to garner extortion money.
 According to the U.S. Department of Health and Human Services, there were more than 100 cybersecurity incidents in 2019 that affected more than 500 individuals.
-Ransomware was a common thread in many of these attacks as cybercriminals now use ransomware as a way to cover their tracks after a breach.
+Ransomware was a common thread in many of these attacks as cyber criminals now use ransomware as a way to cover their tracks after a breach.

 Ransomware isn’t the only threat that the industry faces.
 The growing use of medical devices has increased the attack surface of healthcare organizations.
 According to the Food and Drug Administration, medical device vendors reported 400 percent more vulnerabilities per quarter last year.
 Medical devices are plagued with outdated operating systems, out-of-date firmware and even a dearth of authentication processes.
 All of this has induced the FDA to issue guidance for connected medical device security.